2022 General Election Results

-The Secretary of State is dedicated to ensure the integrity of our elections.
+The Secretary of State is dedicated to ensuring the integrity of our elections.
 The voter outreach office will assist, train and when possible conduct non-partisan voter registration drives throughout the state.
-For more information, please contact the Voter Outreach Coordinator by phone toll free at 1-877-843-8683 or by email.
+For more information, please contact the Voter Outreach Coordinator by phone toll-free at 1-877-843-8683 or by email.

 - Online – If you have an Arizona Driver License and/or an Arizona non-operating I.D. card issued by the Motor Vehicle Division (MVD) you may register to vote through Service Arizona EZ Voter Registration